DaveyJH/ci-portfolio-two/README.md

 Performance and SEO scores could be a little higher.

-The image used for the background of the gameboard is delayed by some of the third party stylesheets and could be re-designed to use linear-gradients.
+The image used for the background of the gameboard is delayed by some of the third-party stylesheets and could be re-designed to use linear-gradients.
 I tested this with commit [966c35d](https://github.com/DaveyJH/ci-portfolio-two/commit/966c35dc37284515b13802ff1f7abd5d46c007e5) but found the style was not suitable.
 The slight difference in performance score